rnixik/backup-validator/README.md

 * DB: PostgreSQL
 * Alert channels: Slack
 * Smoke tests: comparison result of SQL-query with exact value (`>=`, `<=`, `=`)
-* Testing alert system: choose a day of week to alert even if backup is valid
+* Testing alert system: choose days of week to alert even if backup is valid

 ## Config example:
 ```